Right To Buy is a good policy when it helps council tenants become home-owners and a new house is built from profit. But that’s not happening.

 The most remarkable thing about this year’s Wandsworth Council budget was that – despite the spending reductions – £18m was actually put into reserves.

-Here’s the scam: Wandsworth council sells off property to subsidise the day-to-day running costs of the council.
+Wandsworth council continually sells off property and the resulting financial muscle helps to subsidise the day-to-day running costs of the council.

-Property prices are sky-high, so Wandsworth sells land, banks the capital receipt and recycles it into revenue spending in following years.
+Property prices are sky-high, so Wandsworth sells land, banks the capital receipt and then deploys “capital solutions to revenue problems” in following years.

 This strategy is possible due to the booming local housing market.
 In 2012/3 Wandsworth’s housing assets were worth £3.22bn.
 Then local average prices rose 17.6pc – so the council’s assets increased in value by more than £600m last year.